-That green stuff you just coughed up?
-That can’t be good for you.
+Coughing up a bunch of green gunk probably can’t be good for you.
 Technically, it’s mucus, but when mucus becomes congealed, visible, and disgustingly out of the body, it is considered phlegm, the product of your mucous membranes attempting to fight an infection of sorts–and it is good for you.
 Phlegm is differentiated from other mucous in that it comes from the lungs rather than from the nasal passages; though, post nasal drip, a common symptom of colds, flus, sinusitis, and inhaling other irritants is often the cause of a phlegm like build up.

 If you’re coughing up colored phlegm, it’s usually a sign of bronchial infection, but simple diagnoses can be made from the color of the phlegm.
 If you’re coughing up yellow, green, or brown phlegm, your body is in the process of fighting an infection.
 If the color of your phlegm is brown or gray, it may be your body is expelling tars or resins built up from smoking or inhaling large amounts of dust.
 Regardless of the color of your phlegm, if you’re cough it up, you should go see a doctor.
 For the time being though, let us focus on getting rid of phlegm, because that’s what you came here to learn, isn’t it?

 Blood in Phlegm